gauravmeee/My_md_Notes/🛠️ Devlopment/🟡 JavaScript_Dev/▶️ Tutorial_JavaScript (Important).md

 })
 ```

-3. `fileter()` -> filters an array with values that passes a test.
+1. `filter()` -> filters an array with values that passes a test.
 Creates a new array
 ```js
 const arr = [1, 2, 3, 4, 5]
 arr.filter((value, index, array)=>{